-- The photographs must be on one of the titles listed above. - A group of up to 3 students can do a Photography entry.
+- The photographs must be on one of the titles listed above. - A group of up to 3 students can complete a Photography entry.
 The highest year level in the group will determine the year category of the entry. - The photography and ideas expressed must be the student's own work. - The photography can be either black and white or colour. - A maximum of six photographs/images can be used per entry. - Each photograph must be no larger than 25 cm \times 20 cm. - The photographs must be mounted on a single sheet of lightweight card no larger than 51 cm × 65 cm.
+No corflute, glass, wood or other heavy frame or backing is permitted.

+- The entry must be flat.
+(No three-dimensional material attached).

-No corflute, glass, wood or other heavy frame or backing is permitted. - Each photograph must have a caption or short statement, linking it to the title. - All production work must be done by the student including any special effects or manipulation (Commercial developing may be used). - Any type of camera may be used. - You must include a written statement of no more than 100 words which includes: - The make and model of the camera used. - The developing / printing process used. - Any special effects or manipulations used. - Acknowledgment of any help.
+- Each photograph must have a caption or short statement, linking it to the title.

+- All production work must be done by the student including any special effects or manipulation (Commercial developing may be used).

+- Any type of camera may be used.

+- You must include a written statement of no more than 100 words which includes:

+- The make and model of the camera used.

+- The developing / printing process used.

+- Any special effects or manipulations used.

+- Acknowledgment of any help.